Thysanoteuthis rhombus: Commercial value

 T. rhombus is targeted by growing fisheries in near southern and central Japan due to its firm and flavorful flesh.
-The main fishing grounds are in the Sea of Japan, Okinawa Prefecture, and Kagoshima Prefecture.
-Majority, about 90%, of captures are located in the Sea of Japan and Okinawa.
-The Sea of Japan fishery runs from July to February, while the fishery in Okinawa runs primarily between November to April.
+The main fishing grounds are in the Sea of Japan, Okinawa Prefecture, and Kagoshima Prefecture; the majority (~90%) of captures are located in the Sea of Japan and Okinawa.
+The Sea of Japan fishery runs from July to February, while the fishery in Okinawa runs primarily between November and April.
 To capture the diamond squid in the Sea of Japan, inshore trap nets and free-floating angling gear called "taru-nagashi" are used.
 In Okinawa, free-floating angling gear called "Hata-nagashi" is used for capture.

 "Taru-nagashi" is gear that consists of a vertical weighted long line with two or three artificial lures and with two or three rows of stainless steel hooks.
-At the other end of the line, an orange fluorescent buoy lays on its side on the surface until a squid hooks onto the line, which causes buoy stands up to alert the fisherman.
+At the other end of the line, an orange fluorescent buoy lays on its side on the surface until a squid hooks onto the line, which causes the buoy to stand up and alert the fisherman.
 The caught squid are pulled up by hand or by using a winch, so it is primarily used during the day.
 "Hata-nagashi" is gear that was adapted for the oceanographic conditions of Okinawa Prefecture.
 It has several artificial lures attached to a longer main line than those used in the Sea of Japan.
 The line is attached to several buoys and a flag at the surface.
 This gear lead to the increase of catches of T. rhombus.